-Only about 1/3 kilometer farther on, one block from the center of town, you will see a small sign for the private Albergue La Alameda, pointing to the right and down the Calle Escuela.
+Only about 1/3 kilometer farther on, one block from the center of town, you will see a small sign for the private Albergue La Alameda, (which may still be closed due to the pandemic), pointing to the right and down the Calle Escuela.
 It is only about 100 meters away.
 This photo below does not show this sign, but a pole with a yellow arrow, frequently seen to guide you through town.

 To the east of the plaza is this most interesting sign that I show below.
 It is toward the Restaurante la Moña, but the yellow arrow and the albergue indication was strange.
 There is no albergue at the restaurant and the Camino sign ahead on the restaurant building is misleading.